If you do UX as part of your job, you’re based in the UK and you’re a freelancer, this survey is for you.

 Given that I reckon I personally know about 30 UX freelancers in the UK, and there are many I don’t know – I reckon we can do better than that.

-It’s totally anonymous, so if you want to find out what the results are you’ll need to check back here (add a comment below if you want notification), or
+It’s totally anonymous, so if you want to find out what the results are you’ll need to check back here (add a comment below if you want notification), or follow me on Twitter.

 The survey will close on 10 December, and I’m hoping we can get at least 150 responses between now and then.

-So, if you’re a UX Freelancer in the UK,
+So, if you’re a UX Freelancer in the UK, please come and complete the survey now.

 If you know a UX Freelancer, please point them to this survey and encourage them to complete it.